Create form fields

 )

-Create an image widget
+Create an image field

 from PyPDFForm import PdfWrapper